wanghaisheng/responsive-landing-page-starter/content/blog/en/experience-spatial-audio-with-vonage-video.md

 **Building Social Apps** - Audio/Video live-streaming apps have introduced spatial audio to make conversations more engaging and interactive.

-## Do I Need Any Special Hardware?

-No, you just need a stereo headset/earphones or a compatible device for rendering the audio.
-You do not need a special microphone for this particular example.

 # Spatial Audio Experience Using Vonage Video APIs and Resonance SDK

 Our rockstar Customer Solution Engineer Rajkiran Talusani has created a "HOW TO" guide on building spatial audio experience using Vonage Video SDK and Resonance SDK.
 Please follow the instructions below.